A closer look: Lyme Disease in Dogs

 Current distribution maps define northeast, upper midwest, and West Coast states of the USA as areas where Lyme is endemic.
 Minnesota, Wisconsin, and all of the states north and east of North Carolina are particularly heavily infested.
 Cases of Lyme disease are rare outside of endemic areas.

 Many dogs, especially in tick-heavy areas, become infected with the bacteria associated with Lyme disease.
-Only approximately 5% of infected dogs develop the symptoms of Lyme disease.
+Only approximately 5% of infected dogs develop symptoms of Lyme disease.
 Conversely, humans have a 90% likelihood of developing Lyme disease if they get infected.

-Lyme disease is caused by transmission of Borrelia burgdorferi bacteria from a tick to a dog AND by the proliferation of the bacteria to a sufficient level to cause symptoms.
+Lyme disease is caused by transmission of Borrelia burgdorferi bacteria from a tick to a dog and by the proliferation of the bacteria to a sufficient level to cause symptoms.

 A blood test can tell the vet if the dog has been exposed to Borrelia burgdorferi.
 In endemic regions, this test is done as part of the annual checkup along with heartworm testing.

 Dogs diagnosed with Lyme disease usually undergo a 2 - 4 week course of antibiotics.
 Many dogs with Lyme disease improve within 48 hours of starting antibiotics.
-Non-steroidal anti-inflammatories and analgesics are indicated for dogs experiencing pain with Lyme disease.
+Non-steroidal anti-inflammatories and analgesics (painkillers) are indicated for dogs experiencing pain with Lyme disease.

 The goal of treatment is to reduce the population of Borrelia burgdorferi to a level where they no longer cause symptoms.
 Some dogs experience a relapse of symptoms.
 Relapses may be triggered by reexposure to the pathogen from a new tick bite, so consistent use of a tick control product is recommended.

 As with all tick-borne illness, Lyme disease is best prevented by keeping all pets in the household on year round vet-recommended external parasite control.
 Outdoor animals should be screened regularly for the presence of ticks.
 All ticks should be removed immediately.
-Read here for more information about tick control and prevention of tick-borne illness.

 Vaccination against Lyme disease is also recommended for dogs in endemic areas, but does not preclude the importance of taking preventative measures to avoid exposure to ticks.

-In endemic areas, 1.4 - 13% of dogs test positive for exposure to borrelia.
+In endemic areas, 1.4 - 13% of dogs test positive for exposure to Borrelia.
 Infection is rare outside of endemic areas, but the geographic distribution of ticks is expanding.
 The development of full blown Lyme disease depends on the level of bacteria present in the dog’s system.